It's no secret that I'm cautious about oils.

 - Protection from Oxidative Damage: Most importantly, squalane helps protect your skin from the free radicals that can cause age spots and premature aging.
 It may even help fade dark pigment over time.

-How To Use Squalane Oil
+How to Use Squalane Oil

 Another unique feature of squalane is that it doesn't really form a surface barrier on the skin, like other oils.
 In the past, I have always recommended applying oils last in your routine because they prevent other ingredients from getting through.

-I don't think you need to worry about that as much with squalane, as it is so thin and fast-absorbing, it is much less likely to interfere with the absorption of other products.
+I don't think you need to worry about that as much with squalane, as it is so thin and fast-absorbing, it is less likely to interfere with the absorption of other products.

 Personally, I like to layer it on top of a face mist or humectant serum, but underneath a heavier cream, if I'm using one.
 Like I said, I also use squalane as an eye and lip moisturizer.
 You could even mix it into your makeup for more hydration!